sophttan/covid-indirects/README.md

 - `1-cleaning`: contains all code needed for initial cleaning of data
 - `2-analysis`: contains all code for primary and sensitivity analyses
 - `3-figures-tables`: contains all code for generating figures and tables
+- `results`: contains all results for primary and sensitivity analyses
 - `figures`: contains figure outputs (jpg)
 - `tables`: contains table outputs (csv)
 - `archive`: contains old scripts used for testing and data exploration